 How to Make the Most of Microsoft Teams Collaborative Tool for BusinessDonna Marie Padua

-Today’s businesses use an array of tools for communication and collaboration, and it’s not uncommon to find different departments in the same company use different tools.
+Today’s businesses use various tools for communication and collaboration, and it’s not uncommon to find different departments in the same company use different tools.
 Microsoft Teams addresses that issue.
-Teams is a collaborative tool by Microsoft that can be deployed company-wide to bring together employees, their conversations, and their content for a more productive way of working.
+Teams are a collaborative tool by Microsoft that can be deployed company-wide to bring together employees, their conversations, and their content to work more.

 Like its counterparts, MS Teams can be fully integrated with other Microsoft products, making collaboration so much easier.
-There is a Microsoft Teams add-in for Microsoft Office apps like Outlook, Excel, Word, Planner, and One Note, among others.
+There is a Microsoft Teams add-in for Microsoft Office apps like Outlook, Excel, Word, Planner, and One Note.
 It can also be integrated with third-party apps like Trello, Wikipedia, or Asana, making Microsoft Teams greatly convenient for office workers.

 There are a few more ways that the collaborative tool Teams could benefit your business.
 Some of them include:

 - Full Integration with your Business Apps– As we mentioned earlier, Teams brings all your commonly used tools together for a seamless working experience.
-Word, Excel, PowerPoint, OneNote, Planner, SharePoint and more are all integrated with Teams.
-If you’re all reviewing a Word document at once you can have the document sitting in the chat as you talk.
+Word, Excel, PowerPoint, OneNote, Planner, SharePoint, and more are integrated with Teams.
+If you’re all reviewing a Word document at once, you can have the document sitting in the chat as you talk.

 - Customized Workspace – Every team is different, and Microsoft Teams understands that.
-This collaborative tool by Microsoft is customizable, you can even integrate with third parties.
-For example, the marketing team would be able to receive updates from Twitter which would be just as important to them as updates from your CMO.
+This collaborative tool by Microsoft is customizable.
+You can even integrate with third parties.
+For example, the marketing team would receive updates from Twitter, which would be just as important to them as updates from your CMO.

-- Everyone is on the Same Page – You send an email to everyone giving them update.
+- Everyone is on the Same Page – You send an email to everyone giving them an update.
 They reply to you but not to all.
 Then someone else replies to you.
-Suddenly the conversation is splitting out into seven separate conversations with everyone’s ideas being directed at one person when it should be a group discussion.
-With Teams this doesn’t happen.
+Suddenly the conversation is splitting out into seven separate conversations, with everyone’s ideas being directed at one person when it should be a group discussion.
+With Teams, this doesn’t happen.
 Everyone knows what the status of the discussion is, keeping the productivity flowing.

 Tricks to Enhance User Experience with Microsoft Teams

 Each of us is surrounded by a plethora of technologies designed to make life and work easier.
 Very few of us are leveraging these tools to their full potential.
-As many of us find remote work becoming the “new normal”, we have summarized below a few helpful tips to take you from zero to hero with Microsoft Teams. his isn’t a training document, but rather a guide to help make you aware of some of the great Microsoft Teams features that can help you and your team in using Microsoft Teams effectively in a remote setting.
+As many of us find remote work becoming the “new normal,” we have summarized below a few helpful tips to take you from zero to hero with Microsoft Teams.
+His isn’t a training document, but rather a guide to help make you aware of some of the great Microsoft Teams features that can help you and your team use Microsoft Teams effectively in a remote setting.

 While your organization may utilize SharePoint (or a similar knowledge repository) for each business unit, Microsoft Teams has become the go-to platform to organize teams of any size.
 Many organizations that have invested in Office 365 are using Skype for Business today.
-While the chat functionality in Teams offers little over Skype, it’s expected that Microsoft will sunset Skype in 2021.
-If you’re looking to double-down on virtual collaboration, we recommend creating a critical mass of users in Teams.
+While Teams’ chat functionality offers little over Skype, it’s expected that Microsoft will sunset Skype in 2021.
+If you’re looking to double-down on virtual collaboration, we recommend creating a critical mass of Team users.

 Organize Your Teams and Channels

 - When Should You Set Up a Teams Site?
-Teams sites are a great resource when you are working on highly collaborative projects and initiatives, recurring meetings, or even to manage department-wide communication.
-Even if you are working on a single file with a small team, Microsoft Teams brings together personal document storage in the cloud (OneDrive) with powerful chat capabilities
+Teams sites are a great resource when working on highly collaborative projects and initiatives, recurring meetings, or even managing department-wide communication.
+Even if you are working on a single file with a small team, Microsoft Teams brings together personal document storage in the cloud (OneDrive) with powerful chat capabilities.

-- Hidden Teams It’s very easy to hide teams and channels that are not immediately relevant for your use.
+- Hidden Teams, It’s effortless to hide teams and channels that are not immediately relevant for your use.
 You will be notified if someone @mentions you within the Activity of the hidden team or channel.